Eben-Success/Udacity_Data_Analysis_Projects/Project 3/README.md

 ### <a id="multivariate">Multivariate Exploratory Data Analysis</a>

 Likewise, with the multivariate analysis, I found answers to the following questions through visualizations of bar graph, histogram, boxplot violinplot:
+- What is the relationship between Weekdays, Average Duration and User Gender?
+- Which gender have the most average trip duration among weekdays?
+- ere there features that strengthened each other?